Leo Marchutz: Aix-en-Provence

 The Institute for American Universities (IAU College) hired him in 1959 to teach studio art classes.

-In 1972, he founded the Leo Marchutz School of Painting and Drawing as an independent school with former students William Weyman and Samuel Bjorklund.
-Here he taught students such as Gene Hatfield, a celebrated artist from the United States.
-Unable to sustain itself as an independent art school, the School, also known as the Marchutz School of Painting of Drawing, the Marchutz School, The Marchutz School of Fine Arts, The Marchutz Program, The Marchutz Atelier, and the Marchutz Core Art Program, was acquired by IAU College in 1984.
-From that time until the present day, it has continued to operate as the exclusive art school of IAU College, the study abroad institute of The American College of the Mediterranean.
+In 1972 the IAU moved their art program to Avignon and thus Leo Marchutz and his two assistants Sam Bjorklund and William Weyman founded the Leo Marchutz School of Painting and Drawing as an independent 1901 French association -- and in 1974 a U.S. 501(c)(3) organization -- in Aix-en-Provence to administer Leo’s teachings to study abroad students.
+After Marchutz’s death in 1976, Leo Marchutz's family sold the artist’s studio to the IAU in 1984.
+The Marchutz School then ran its program there until 2020, growing its offerings to include an MFA program based on the vision of Leo Marchutz.
+In 2019/2020 the IAU decided to revamp its offerings, and change the name of its art school.
+The Board of the Leo Marchutz School of Painting and Drawing decided to leave the IAU partnership at that time and is once again an independent entity preserving the legacy and teachings of Leo Marchutz.

+Its programs include museum study tours in the U.S. and France, short-term painting/drawing workshops for adults, and summer and semester programs for adults and high school students.

 Parallel to his own artistic endeavor, Marchutz became a specialist in the works of Cézanne and maintained close relationships with major art historians and scholars, including John Rewald, Lionello Venturi, Fritz Novotny, and Adrien Chappuis.
 Both Rewald and Chappuis consulted him in preparing their catalogues of Cézanne's oeuvre, and Marchutz co-authored and published several articles with Rewald, including a photographic study of Cézanne's motifs.
 Marchutz also played a central role in organizing the first major Cézanne exhibition in Aix, commemorating the fiftieth anniversary of the artist's death, as well as a second exhibition held in 1961.

 Marchutz died on January 4, 1976, in Aix.
-His work can be found today in the collections of the Metropolitan Museum of Art in New York, the Louvre, the Musee Granet in Aix, and in numerous other museums and private collections around the world.
+His work can be found today in the collections of the Metropolitan Museum of Art in New York City, the Louvre in Paris, France, the Musée Granet in Aix-en-Provence, France, and in numerous other museums and private collections around the world.